pgherveou/squid/README.md

 project structure
 -----------------

-To work with sq_util a project should have the following file organisation
+To work with squid a project should have the following file organisation
 <pre>
 ./
 |- index.js